-This guide should make that easier for you by outlining a few strategies worth considering when a driver gets in trouble for drinking.
+This guide outlines a few strategies to consider when a driver gets in trouble for drinking.

 Enforce Training

-A good way to ensure your company never has to worry about a DUI is to include training that prevents it.
+Include training that prevents DUIs to ensure your company never has to worry about this issue.
 Regular training is essential in any workplace, and covering this element could significantly reduce the chances of a driver getting a DUI.

-You should highlight the dangers associated with this reckless behaviour, as well as the financial costs of driving under the influence.
-You also need to outline your stance on the matter so that employees know when an offence could cost them their job.
-For instance, if they’re aware that getting a DUI during work hours will result in a termination, they may think twice before getting behind the wheel intoxicated.
+Highlight the dangers associated with this reckless behaviour and the financial costs of driving under the influence.
+Outline your stance so employees know when an offence could cost them their job.
+For instance, if they know that getting a DUI during work hours results in termination, they may think twice before driving intoxicated.

 You might want to set them up with a Boise felony DUI attorney from hooperlawoffices.com.
-Their intuition, determination, and specialist knowledge around drinking charges could be exactly what your employee needs.
+Their intuition, determination, and specialist knowledge around drinking charges could be exactly what your employees need.
 If the legal team can save them from harsh punishment, that could reflect more positively on your company’s reputation.

 Appeal The Ban